AP FACT CHECK: False claims flood Trump-Biden debate

 More people were slain across the U.S. in 2016, for example, than at any other point under the Obama administration.

-An FBI report released Monday for 2019 crime data found that violent crime has decreased over the past three years.
+An FBI report released Monday for 2019 year of crime data found that violent crime has decreased over the past three years.

 Associated Press writers Josh Boak, Colleen Long, Ellen Knickmeyer, Mark Sherman, Ricardo Alonso-Zaldivar, Bill Barrow, David Klepper, Amanda Seitz, Michael Balsamo and Eric Tucker contributed to this report.